x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/decommission-on-premises-exchange.md

 5. Remove all Exchange servers with the exception of the servers you will retain for user management and creation.
 Two servers should be sufficient for user management, although you could possibly get by with one server.
 In addition, there is no need to have a Database Availability Group or any other high availability options.

 6. If OAuth is configured for an Exchange hybrid deployment, you will want to disable the configuration from both on-premises and Microsoft 365 or Office 365.
-In most environments, these steps can be skipped because only a small subset of our customers have OAuth configured.
+In most environments, you can skip these steps because only a small number of customers have OAuth configured.

    To disable the on-premises configuration: